Oscar Palmer Robertson (1938- )

 Robertson was selected 12 times for the All-Star game and won the NBA MVP award in 1964.
 The Cincinnati Royals (now the Sacramento Kings in California) retired his number 16 jersey, and the Milwaukee Bucks retired his number 1 jersey.
 He was inducted into the Basketball Hall of Fame in 1979.

-Robertson now is an entrepreneur and author, living in Cincinnati.
+Robertson is now an entrepreneur and author living in Cincinnati.
 He has been married to Yvonne Crittenden since 1960, and they have two daughters.
-In 1997 he donated a kidney to his daughter Tia and since then as served as a spokesperson for the National Kidney Foundation.
+In 1997, he donated a kidney to his daughter Tia and, since then, has served as a spokesperson for the National Kidney Foundation.